factopolis/factopolis/content/person/donald-trump.md

           dollars off plane contracts sitting here.
 Do they give me credit?
 No, but that’s okay.
         source: https://www.whitehouse.gov/the-press-office/2017/05/02/remarks-president-trump-presentation-commander-chief-trophy-united
+      # I can't find a source for this one (other than the NYT
+      # article, or people citing it).
+Help wanted.
-      - date: 2017-05-13
+      # - date: 2017-05-13
-        quote:
+      #   quote:
-          I'm cutting the price of airplanes with Lockheed.
+      #     I'm cutting the price of airplanes with Lockheed.

   - id: nyt-apologized-to-trump-for-negative-coverage
     assertions: